LucianoXu/NQPV/README.md

 $$
 may refer to the controlled-X gate with q2 being the control and q1 being the target.

-"sequence" is a list of programs, which are composed by sequential combination.
+"sequence" is a list of verification tasks (programs or intermediate conditions), which are composed by sequential combination.

 > sequence ::= <br>
 > sentence <br>